Taxonomy results for: Composer

 Prestissimo comes to the rescue.

 Starting a new project can be exciting until you create your new project.
 Now sit back and wait a few minutes.
-Prestissimo comes to the rescue, Running with Prestissimo dropped my install time from about 75 seconds to around 21 seconds.
+Rerunning the first command with Prestissimo dropped my install time from about 75 seconds to around 21 seconds.